-When designing your lifestyle be sure to plan a life that on your deathbed won't leave you with any regrets.
-No one regrets not growing their business enough or not making enough money.
+When designing your lifestyle, be sure to plan a life that won't leave you with any regrets on your deathbed.
+From Bronnie’s research, no one regretted not growing their business enough or not making enough money.

 Can your business give you what you want?

-When you set up you had a vision of what it was going to be like running the company and what you wanted to get out of it.
+When you set up your consultancy, you had a vision of what it would be like to run the company and what you wanted to get out of it.

 You may be either

-Just make sure if you are committing a big chunk of your life to grow your business make sure it is something you want to spend your life doing otherwise it might be time for a change.
+If you are committing a big chunk of your life to grow your consultancy, it must be something you want to spend your life doing.
+Otherwise, it might be time for a change.

 How to achieve more success in less time

-Whatever you decide success looks like to you one of the key things you should work on improving is the rate at which you can generate that success eg your productivity.
+Whatever you decide success looks like to you, one of the critical things you should improve is the rate at which you can generate that success, e.g. your productivity.
 Time available is always a limiting factor in every business.
-If it takes 5 days to generate 1 unit of success.
-What could you do to generate that level of success in 4.5 days or even 4 days?
-Research studies have shown that in trials some businesses have managed to increase productivity by 20% working 4 days a week instead of 5.
-It won't work in all businesses but if your goal is to increase productivity by 20% one options could be to reduce the amount of time people work.
-Sounds counterintuitive but it could be true.
+If it takes five days to generate 1 unit of success, what could you do to generate that level of success in four and a half days or even four days?
+Research studies have shown that some businesses have increased productivity by 20% working four days a week instead of five.
+It won't work in all businesses, but if your goal is to increase productivity by 20%, one option could be to reduce the amount of time people work.
+It sounds counterintuitive, but it could be true.

 Motivate your team to grow in a better way?

 Have you ever asked your staff what would motivate them to commit to continual improvement/growth of the business, a pay rise or one day off a week?
-If the studies I mentioned above potential the extra day off a week improves productivity by 20% it should facilitate the cash flow to fund a pay rise anyway.
-If you purely focus on increasing revenue to fund a pay rise it will be less likely people will be able to achieve both goals.
+In the studies I mentioned above, where the extra day off a week improves productivity by 20%, it should generate the cash flow to fund a pay rise anyway.
+If you purely focus on increasing revenue to fund a pay rise, it will be less likely that your people will achieve both goals.